Come grow with us in the US in Thailand in China in Korea in the Philippines in Taiwan in Hong Kong

 Recommendations for Foreign Manufacturers

-At this time, it is estimated that there are more than 2,500 medical device companies in India compared to almost 10,000 medical device companies in the United States.
-Foreign manufacturers are facing a changing commercial landscape in India as the government continues to release initiatives to benefit their local companies.
+At this time, it is estimated that there are more than 2,500 medical device manufacturers in India compared to almost 10,000 medical device companies in the United States.
+Foreign manufacturers are facing a changing commercial landscape in India as the government continues to release initiatives to benefit local manufacturers.
 India’s new initiatives are primarily affecting low risk foreign devices, but may eventually expand to high-risk devices as local manufacturers increase their medical expertise and begin producing competitive products.
 It has been a long focus of the Indian government to boost domestic production of not only pharmaceutical products, but also medical devices.
 Facing this increasing challenge, one recommendation for foreign manufacturers would be to consider setting up a local entity to expedite registration requirements, simplify the registration process and tax requirements, and improve their chances of winning crucial tenders with public health care providers.

 Grow With Us

 Asia Actual is available to help navigate the complex medical device registration requirements and regulatory pathway for medical device and IVD distribution in India.

 Contact Asia Actual for a free consultation to discuss the potential of your medical device or IVD in the Indian medical market.